DaveBackus/Data_Bootcamp_Book/installing-python.md

 ## Coding environments

 Coding environments are pieces of software we use to write and run code.
 The best ones make coding easy, even pleasurable, strange as that might sound.
 We'll use two:  **Spyder**  and **Jupyter**.
 We access both through Launcher, where Spyder is labelled "spyder-app" and Jupyter is labelled "ipython-notebook".
-(Don't ask, it's not worth it.)
+See the picture above.

 If Launcher is open, great.
 If not, please start it up (Step 3 above).